TREVOR MATTEA

 PicturePhoto from Palo Alto Art Center

-As part of this field trip, students participated in a portraiture workshop, in which they created self-portraits.
+As part of this field trip, students participated in a portraiture workshop where they created self-portraits.

 • This field trip was originally designed to accompany the following California Content Standards for Grade 3 Visual and Performing Arts: